 Dates and Deadlines

-The composition program offers unique opportunities for a select group of young composers, ages 14-29.
+The Virtual Composition Institute offers unique opportunities for a select group of young composers.
+In 2021, this virtual program is open for composers ages 12-35.
 Enrollment is limited.
 Brevard's composition faculty works closely with students and provides instruction through weekly private lessons and a daily seminar.

-While in residence, students produce new works which are performed in a series of public concerts.
+During the program, students will produce new works that are performed in a series of public concerts.
 Students collaborate closely with Brevard's New Music Ensemble, comprised of instrumentalists in the College Division who have demonstrated ability and interest in the performance of new music.
 During the season, Brevard's performing ensembles devote time to reading and recording new student works.

 Robert Aldridge, Professor and Head of Composition – Rutgers University

 David Dzubay, Professor and Chair of Composition – Indiana University